Solidarity Economy | Cooperative Economics

 Mutual Aid Fundraiser

-Ongoing project of IWW MKE members, stand alone project, see Milwaukee Tool Library website here for more information and ways to help out.
+The Milwaukee Tool Library is an ongoing, standalone project of Industrial Workers of the World Milwaukee members.
+See the Milwaukee Tool Library website here for more information and ways to help out.

-Flora Cooperative is a union worker-owned contracting cooperative which is community-based, dedicated to providing quality work at reasonable prices.
+Flora Cooperative is a community-based union worker-owned contracting cooperative dedicated to providing quality work at reasonable prices.
 Flora Cooperative is committed to design, carpentry, painting and cleaning.
-See their two sites here and here.

 Shaky Hands Coop

-Cooperation Milwaukee is an egalitarian community-based collective, and working group of DSA, committed to education, resources and organizing of cooperative economic enterprises, mutual aid and community assemblies in the greater Milwaukee area.
+Cooperation Milwaukee is an egalitarian, community-based collective and working group of DSA, committed to education, resources and organizing of cooperative economic enterprises, mutual aid and community assemblies in the greater Milwaukee area.
 Cooperation Milwaukee is directly democratically controlled and is organized to fulfill this mission.
-Our website here.